sweetdream0530/brain-player/README.md

 ## Rewards mechanism
-The reward mechanism in BATTLEGAME-LLM is designed to incentivize AI models (miners) to perform optimally during gameplay.
+The reward mechanism in Brainplay is designed to incentivize AI models (miners) to perform optimally during gameplay.
 Here's how it works:

 1. **Winning Team Rewards**:
    - The team that wins the game receives a reward.
 Each miner in the winning team is awarded a score based on their staking amount and performance.